EwenG/muance/README.md

 ## Top level API

 - `(muance.core/vtree)`: Creates a new vtree
-- `(m/append-child vtree parent-node)`: Append the real node associated with the `vtree` to the children of the `parent-node`
+- `(m/append-child vtree parent-node)`: Append the DOM node associated with the `vtree` to the children of the `parent-node`
-- `(m/insert-before vtree ref-node)`: Insert the real node associated with the `vtree` before the `ref-node`
+- `(m/insert-before vtree ref-node)`: Insert the DOM node associated with the `vtree` before the `ref-node`
-- `(m/remove vtree)`: Remove the real node associated with the vtree from the DOM.
+- `(m/remove vtree)`: Remove the DOM node associated with the vtree from the DOM.
 It can be added back to the DOM using one of the above method
 - `(m/patch vtree component)`: Patch the `vtree` using `component`
 - `(m/patch vtree component props)`: Patch the `vtree` using `component`, passing the parameter `props` to `component`
 - `m/defcomp`: Define a component.
 Use it like `defn`, with the limitation that `defcomp` takes zero or one parameter